Sausage Pinwheels

 Step 1: Cook the Sausage

-In a large skillet over medium-high heat, cook the bulk pork sausage until browned and crumbly, about 10 minutes.
-Drain any excess grease and set aside to cool.
+In a large skillet over medium-high heat, cook the sausage until browned and crumbly, about 10 minutes.
+Drain excess grease and set aside to cool.

 Step 2: Prepare the Dough

 Lay out a sheet of wax paper and lightly spray it with cooking spray.
-Unroll one package of refrigerated crescent rolls onto the wax paper.
-Pinch the perforations together to form a seamless sheet of dough.
+Unroll one package of crescent rolls onto the wax paper, pinching perforations together to form a seamless sheet of dough.

 Spread half of the softened cream cheese evenly over the dough, leaving a 1/2-inch border around the edges.